ZivTheProgrammer/cat/README.md

 If you want to build the database on your machine, you need Python version 2.7 (at least), MongoDB, and pymongo.
 To build the db, have a mongo server running ('mongod' from the command line), then call 'python scrapeClasses.py build'.
-For now, it just gets a small subset of all the courses.

 Django:
 To run the Django development server, open a command-line window, navigate to